-Dave Thomas advises that match anglers should concentrate more on tackling their swims than competing against the anglers drawn beside them, as outwitting the fish in river or lake is the main challenge and gives us more than enough to think about.
+Dave Thomas advises that match anglers should concentrate more on tackling their swims than competing against the anglers drawn beside them.
+He says outwitting the fish in the river or lake is the main challenge and that gives us more than enough to think about.
 But I tend to see my next peg neighbours as opponents.
 It is in my nature to wage battle and try to win peg-to-peg encounters even if this splits my concentration.

 And, despite a thrashing or two, they remain happy memories.

-I’ll come on to a favourite memory of a Toone Open at Long Higgin shortly, when drawn next to the great John Allerton, Tri-Cast sponsored and a former team mate when we won the Div.
-1 National as Barnsley Blacks way back in 1979.
+I’ll come on to a favourite memory of a Toone Open at Long Higgin shortly, when drawn next to the great John Allerton, sponsored by Tri-Cast and a former team mate when we won the Division 1 National as Barnsley Blacks way back in 1979.
 John was not only widely respected as a class act and master of many methods, he had an aura about him in the days of the big river matches.
 His relaxed and laid-back temperament coupled with a natural grace with rod in hand brought him many admirers.
-The late Jan Porter once described him as an alien for his Dr. Spock-like coolness!
+The late Jan Porter once described him as an alien for his Dr Spock-like coolness!

 Any time we can beat a star our confidence goes up a level, and so it was when I drew next to John on the Trent.
 This was in 1985.
 By then I was a more experienced and confident river angler, but he obviously had no inkling that he inspired me.
 Whenever I saw him at Burton Joyce and other Trent venues I always seemed to have a good match, even if he had caught more or figured higher.
 So John became a good luck charm in a way.
 If some anglers might have dreaded drawing next to him, I relished it.

-But his well-documented versatility aside, this series is about waggler so let’s get back to the agenda.
+But his well-documented versatility aside, this series is about wagglers so let’s get back to the agenda.
 Apart from John’s star quality, I’d pick him in my team for two more reasons.
-First, talking about a long drop for roach takes me to a 1987 Eastern Region Winter League, Witham match when my idea of a good gap from hook to first shot was well surpassed by John’s.
-The difference was he came second with 9lb of roach, the rest of us finished way back on 4lb or less.
+First, talking about a long drop for roach takes me to a 1987 Eastern Region Winter League, Witham match, when my idea of a good gap from hook to first shot was well surpassed by John’s.
+The difference was he came second with 9lb of roach and the rest of us finished way back on 4lb or less.

 On a cold river with the water level slightly up and coloured, the roach were not feeding that well.
 John tripped the bottom of his swim at 9’ deep, feeding maggots lightly.
 The wind was also an awkward downstreamer, forcing him to cast several yards downstream to keep as straight a line as possible to the float.
-His maggot feeding had to be careful – only a quarter of a pint of bait was introduced in the first half of the match to take 3lb of fish, before a better response in the afternoon encouraged him to up the rate and by feeding twice per cast with up to 10 maggots, he fed a pint of bait in total.
+His maggot feeding had to be careful.
+Only a quarter of a pint of bait was introduced in the first half of the match to take 3lb of fish, before a better response in the afternoon encouraged him to up the rate.
+By feeding twice per cast with up to 10 maggots, he fed a pint of bait in total.
 This produced enough fish, better quality roach to add a further 6lb to his net.